| Every

 pay, but also those who consume too much.
 It would

-even be better if people, who limit their consumption,
+even be better if people, who limit their consumption, are rewarded.

 If we want to share the earth in a fair manner